 She held the mixed World Championship title in the 29er class, and actually viewed disabled sailing as the weaker option until this point.
 Selection for the Sonar Development Squad and work with some of Britain’s finest sailors, coaches and support staff saw her win multiple World, European and National Championships over several sailing classes.

 Holly Manvell 🇬🇧

 Founder and Skipper

 Like many, Holly's first taste of sailing was in the Optimist.
 Capsizing (repeatedly) in cold reservoir water however, wasn't something she relished, and so over the years switched to keelboat sailing.

 Holly is a keen sailor with many nautical miles under her belt.
-Combining her passion for oceanography and geography, and love for sailing, she set up Clean Sailors to engage fellow sailors and water-lovers in safeguarding the future of their passion – the sea.
+Combining her passion for oceanography and geography, and love for sailing, she set up Clean Sailors in 2020 to engage fellow sailors and water-lovers in safeguarding the future of their passion – the sea.